 However, if you think you’re not going to drive much or prefer take-out rather than groceries, then this card is simply not for you.

 Lastly, we know this card offers some great travel insurance.
-However, that’s just an added bonus, it’s not really a main reason to get it.
+However, that’s just an added bonus, it’s not really the main reason to get it.
 That’s because there are simply much better credit cards out there that focus on travel.
 The Meridian Visa Infinite doesn’t reward you if you purchase flight tickets or stay at hotels.
 Therefore, if travel insurance is important for you, you should stick to a card focused on travel so that you can get more value out of your experiences.

 With that being said, you can get your Meridian Visa Infinite here: